General Dentists in Atlanta, GA

 Dental Crowns

-Dental crowns may become necessary when a baby tooth isn’t developing at the same rate as its neighboring teeth, and requires an additional “cap” in order for patients to eat, speak, chew, and otherwise use their teeth normally.
-A cap restores the full function of the top portion, or crown, of the tooth, restoring both the tooth’s function and aesthetic appearance.
-When it comes to dental crowns for kids, there are several common questions that parents will have regarding dental crowns, why their child may require them, and which type of dental crowns will best suit their child’s needs:
+Dental crowns may become necessary when a baby tooth has large decay.
+Restorative crowns restore the full function of the top portion, or crown, of the tooth, restoring both the tooth’s function and aesthetic appearance.
+When it comes to dental crowns for kids, there are several common questions that parents will have regarding dental crowns, why their child may require them, and which type of dental crowns will best suit their child’s needs.
+If we determine that a crown is necessary for your child, we will have a detailed and open conversation with you to answer any concerns or questions you have.

 Tooth Extractions